Croatia on a map

 Restaurants with Gluten Free options:

-15 Interesting Facts to know before traveling to Croatia
+15 Interesting Facts to Know Before Traveling to Croatia

 1. Croatia has an amazing Adriatic coastline with idyllic islands, beaches, and seaside towns like Dubrovnik.